Hotels near CDA Bowman

 Which hotels near CDA Bowman have laundry facilities?

-Which hotels near CDA Bowman have a pool?
+Which hotels near CDA Bowman have an outdoor pool?

 Which hotels near CDA Bowman have suites or extra space?